-Installation view: Critical Gestures & Contested Spaces: Art in France in the 1960s, Hunter College Art Galleries, 2016.
+Installation view: Critical Gestures & Contested Spaces: Art and Politics in 1960s France, Hunter College Art Galleries, 2016.
 Photo by Bill Orcutt.

-Critical Gestures & Contested Spaces: Art in France in the 1960s
+Critical Gestures & Contested Spaces: Art & Politics in 1960s France

 Curated by Hunter College Graduate Students Isaac Aden, Jenn Bratovich, Flo Doukova, Lily Goldberg, Anna Jimenez, Michelle Molokotos, and Chris Spangler

 Organized by Joachim Pissarro, Sarah Watson, and Annie Wischmeyer